James Bond No Time to Die full cast – new and returning characters list

 Who’s Dr Madeleine Swann?

-A French psychologist who first purchased Bond’s eye in Spectre.
-The pair grew to become romantically concerned and she or he’s rumoured to be the reason for some heartbreak on this follow-up instalment.

-Daughter to the elusive Mr White, Swann helped Bond monitor down legal gang SPECTRE.
-Nevertheless, within the course of, she was taken hostage by Blofeld (see beneath) – luckily, Bond rescued her.
+Daughter to the elusive Mr White, Swann helped Bond observe down prison gang SPECTRE.
+Nevertheless, within the course of, she was taken hostage by Blofeld (see under) – thankfully, Bond rescued her.

 RETURNING: Christoph Waltz performs Ernst Stavro Blofeld